 When to Apply

-Students are encouraged to apply during fall or spring semesters of their Junior year, however, the deadline for accelerated BSPH-MPH applications is June 1.
+Students are encouraged to apply during the spring semester of their Junior year, however, the deadline for accelerated BSPH-MPH applications is June 1.
 Accepted BSPH-MPH accelerated students will matriculate into the MPH program during the Fall semester of their senior year.

 How to Apply